Die Hard

 The plotting moves quickly with some fine dramatic surprises and even a few unexpected bits of humor.
 At a few points, some extra dialogue would have justified or smoothed over some unlikely progressions, but nothing too critical.

-Die Hard is well done and very enjoyable; an excellent film.
+Die Hard is well done and very enjoyable; an excellent action film.

 © 2007 Robert Wilfred Franson